taskcluster/pulse-publisher/README.md

   },
 });

+// Note you can declare multiple exchanges, by calling exchanges.declare again.
+// Nothing happens on AMQP before exchanges.connect() is called.
+This just declares
+// the code in JS.

 // Some where in your app, instantiate a publisher let publisher = await exchanges.connect({
   credentials: {username: '...', password: '...'},